the-phule/code_blocks/bushcraft/kit_lines.md

 ## Kit Lines

-Explanation of lines/dgerees of kit it's redundency and the general form of carry, this chagnes as things are aquired and skills are perfected but it gives an outline and example.
+Explanation of lines/dgerees of kit it's redundency and the general form of carry, this changes as things are aquired and skills are perfected but it gives an outline and example.

-Belt Line/Personal Effects
+# Belt Line/Personal Effects

 For a better outline see EDC list, but you get an idea, things change constantly here.